bitcoin-sv/spv-wallet-js-client/README.md

 The **third optional argument** is responsible for a logger configuration.
 You can either configure log level (default `info`) or provide your own logger which implements `Logger interface` (see [./src/logger.ts](./src/logger.ts))

+Unless you provide your own logger, the standard `console` will be used.

+> To disable logging, you can set the log level to `disabled`.

 Check the example presenting how to define [custom-logger](./examples/custom-logger.ts).

 ## Development